-- All laboratory experiments, excluding the first, are to be included for practical examination. - Experiment distribution - o For questions having only one part: Students are allowed to pick one experiment from the lot and are given equal opportunity. - o For questions having part A and B: Students are allowed to pick one experiment from part A and one experiment from part B and are given equal opportunity. - Change of experiment is allowed only once and marks allotted for procedure part to be made zero. - Marks Distribution (Courseed to change in accoradance with university regulations) - m) For questions having only one part Procedure + Execution + Viva-Voce: 15+70+15 = 100 Marks - n) For questions having part A and B - i.
-Part A Procedure + Execution + Viva = 4 + 21 + 5 = 30 Marks - ii.
-Part B Procedure + Execution + Viva = 10 + 49 + 11 = 70 Marks
+- Experiment distribution - For laboratories having only one part: Students are allowed to pick one experiment from the lot with equal opportunity. - o For laboratories having PART A and PART B: Students are allowed to pick one experiment from PART A and one experiment from PART B, with equal opportunity. - Change of experiment is allowed only once and marks allotted for procedure to be made zero of the changed part only. - Marks Distribution (Courseed to change in accoradance with university regulations) - m) For laboratories having only one part Procedure + Execution + Viva-Voce: 15+70+15 = 100 Marks - n) For laboratories having PART A and PART B - i.
+Part A Procedure + Execution + Viva = 6 + 28 + 6 = 40 Marks - ii.
+Part B Procedure + Execution + Viva = 9 + 42 + 9 = 60 Marks

-FILE STRUCTURES LABORATORY WITH MINI PROJECT (Effective from the academic year 2018 -2019) SEMESTER - VI Course Code 18ISL67 CIE Marks 40 Number of Contact Hours/Week 0:2:2 SEE Marks 60 Total Number of Lab Contact Hours 36 Exam Hours 03

-Credits - 2
+COMPUTER GRAPHICS LABORATORY WITH MINI PROJECT (Effective from the academic year 2018 -2019) SEMESTER - VI Course Code 18CSL67 CIE Marks 40 Number of Contact Hours/Week 0:2:2 SEE Marks 60 Total Number of Lab Contact Hours 36 Exam Hours 03 Credits - 2

-Course Learning Objectives: This course (18CISL67) will enable students to:
+Course Learning Objectives: This course (18CSL67) will enable students to: